BrunoKaiser/IDIV/programms/SQLtoCSVforLua/readme_SQLtoCSVforLua.txt

 This script executes SQL statements with ADODB.Connection with LuaCOM and writes the SQL statements in a text file

+6.3 Excel_VBA_Makro.txt

+This macro builds SQL in Excel, execute them and write data in Excel sheets and write documentation as tree in html files

 7. Access_Dokumentierer_treatment.lua

 Tis script treats the test file with the Access Dokumentierer and builds a tree with it.